jhirth/jhirth.github.io/_posts/2017-02-10-how-to-add-margins-only-between-elements.md

 I'm not a fan of undoing things, because, when you look at one of those property-value pairs, you can't really tell where that previous value was set or if it's still there.
 I try to avoid things which have the potential to become useless cruft in the future.
 I'd rather have a bit of repetition and let compression take care of the redundancy.

 The owl doesn't help much anyways.
 You have to undo it in some places and override the margin in others.
-Unsurprisingly, it's also affected by invisible elements in the exact same way as more explicit selectors.
+Unsurprisingly, it's also affected by hidden elements in the exact same way as more explicit selectors.